wenchenglai/arrow/cpp/README.md

 `sudo apt-get install libssl-dev`

 If there are missing so file, you can simply copy them from the installation folder on development machine and store it in the same deployment folder as the executable.

+"so" files that you should include are libssl and libcrypt.

 ## Test on ViX